Table of Contents

 One of the first Excel tricks that you need to learn is how to bounce between spreadsheets.
-Each excel workbook contains multiple spreadsheets that you can bounce back and forth between.
+Each Excel workbook contains multiple spreadsheets that you can bounce back and forth between.

 To access spreadsheets in a workbook other than the one that you have opened currently, go to the bottom of your page.
-There will be small tabs at the base if your Excel file that have the names of other spreadsheets within the workbook.
+There will be small tabs at the base of your Excel file that have the names of other spreadsheets within the workbook.

 Simply click on any one of them and you will open it on your monitor!
 This function is handy for a lot of reasons, but primarily because you can have a more organized workbook with all of your data.
-This means less Excel spreadsheets saved to your machine that you need to keep track of.
+This means fewer Excel spreadsheets saved to your machine that you need to keep track of.

 You can also convert numbers to Excel files on your machine.
 You can learn how to do this on your Macbook at https://setapp.com/how-to/convert-numbers-to-excel-on-mac.
 The process is incredibly simple to learn, and once you know how to do this you’ll have a really easy time entering financial information, dates, and anything else involving numeric values.